You must be signed in to read the rest of this article.

 • Diagnosis, treatment plan, and estimate sheet lists the diagnosis of the condition, treatment plan options, and an estimated cost of each treatment option.
 A copy is often given to the patient.

 • Radiographs for the entire length of the patient history are kept in the clinical record.
-In some specialty offices, such as an orthodontic practice, radiographs such as a cephalograph may be kept in a different location because of the size of the radiograph.
+In some specialty offices, such as an orthodontic practice, radiographs such as a cephalograph may be kept in a different location because of the size of the radiograph in the case of paper charts.
+Images are often able to be kept together with digital charting and imaging.

 • Consultation and referral reports are kept as they pertain to direct patient treatment.
 Many practices keep these reports to the back of the patient record.